SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/-MMT Transfusion Medicine Squires.md

 -  ==Acute hemolytic transfusion. reaction. - within 24 hrs of transfusion, where antibody is present==
 	- start with ==fevers + chills - pain , dyspnea, hypothension, hemoglobinemia,==
 	- ==haptoglobin down bc that binds to free hb, ldh up==
-	- usually the ==pre-existing anti-a or anti-b of patient attached to the incompatibly transfused red cells... (anti A/B usually IgM, giving rise to complement mediated intravascular hemolysis -> **"completely obliterated" bc complement is strong**==)
+	- usually the ==pre-existing anti-a or anti-b of patient attached to the incompatibly transfused red cells... (anti A/B usually IgM, giving rise to complement mediated intravascular hemolysis -> **"completely obliterated" bc complement is strong, we see schistocytes**==)
-		- causing hemoglobinemia, hemoglobinuria on top of bilirubin up
+		- ==causing hemoglobinemia, hemoglobinuria on top of bilirubin going up==
 		- some igG can also do this but mainly causes extravascular hemolysis  ->
-	- stop transfusion, maintain venous access, infuse saline, maintain urine, bp, watch the pt. almost all of these are due to error.
+	- ==stop transfusion, maintain venous access, infuse saline, maintain urine, bp, watch the pt. almost all of these are due to error.==

-- Delayed hemolytic txf. rx. - after 24 hrs alloantibody is not detectable at time of transfusion but develops later
+- ==Delayed hemolytic txf. rx. - after 24 hrs alloantibody is not detectable at time of transfusion but develops later==
-	- hardly any symptoms, unexpected anemia + jaundice.
+	- ==hardly any symptoms, unexpected anemia + jaundice.; inevitable and self-limited==
 	- why is that? bc we don't make that antibody until days after, tend to rise but then disappear over time unless we stimulate them. unlikely to build up to hemolysis
 	- TREAT: unnecessary - transfusion might be required ; unavoidable bc it's undetectable
 - think of the site of hemolysis: